leonardseymore/entelect_2015/src/readme.txt

 - Shoot as many aliens as possible
 - Build buildings as fast as possible in safe locations

-This is a very defensive bot, its representation of the world only includes the lower part of the level which it refers to as the playing field.
-It only considers entities within its playing field.

 A behavior tree is used to control the high level strategy:
 1) If starting round then shoot
 2) If no ship then do nothing